sigitp-git/outlook-mac-eml-exporter/README.md

 # Outlook Mac EML Exporter

 AppleScript-based tool to export emails from Microsoft Outlook on macOS as `.eml` files.
-Works with corporate Microsoft 365 accounts where IMAP, Azure portal, and app passwords are disabled.
+Works with Microsoft 365 accounts where IMAP, Azure portal, and app passwords are disabled.
+The scripts load locally cached/stored emails on Mac.
+If the emails are not cached/stored locally on Mac, the scripts doesn't work.

 ## Scripts